moonem/MechaCar_Statistical_Analysis/README.md

   `Lot3` has a `p-value` = 0.1589 which is significantly higher than 0.05; that means, true mean for `Lot2` is higher than population mean.

-## Deliverable-4: Design a Study Comparing the MechaCar to the Competition
+## Deliverable-4:

 ## Study Design: MechaCar vs Competition

   - Choice of metric:
-    fuel-efficiency or mpg
+    fuel-efficiency or `mpg`
   - Null Hypothesis:
     H<sub>0</sub> : There is no relationship between `mpg` and `other variables`.
   - What test and why?
     Multiple linear regression, because it can process more than two independent variables for one target/dependent variable.
   - What data is required?
-    We need data where multiple other variables (columns) will have values for different unique samaples which may or may not have any relation with `mpg` of MechaCar.
+    We need data where multiple other variables (columns) will have values for different unique samples which may or may not have any relation with `mpg` of MechaCar.